BlueprintAssist/blueprintassist.github.io/docs/features/command-list.md

 * Select the incorrect nodes (I suggest simply selecting all the linked nodes) and press `CTRL + SHIFT + R` to refresh the sizes

 * If you still have formatting issues, please report this [on github](https://github.com/fpwong/BlueprintAssistWiki/issues)

+## Navigate tab history

+Works the same as pressing the thumb buttons on your mouse to go back / forward in tab history

+Only for Blueprint Graphs.
+Do not rebind to use CTRL in the keyboard shortcuts, it will not work!

+* Go Forward in Tab History `ALT + HOME`
+* Go Back in Tab History `ALT + END`